What is eConsult

 eConsult enables Lime Tree Surgery to offer online consultations to their patients.
 This allows patients to submit their symptoms or requests to their own GP electronically, and offers around the clock NHS self-help information, signposting to services, and a symptom checker.

 eConsult is the most widely used digital triage tool in NHS primary care, built by NHS GPs for NHS patients, designed to enhance patient access, improve practice efficiencies and signpost patients to the right place at the right time for their care.
 Live in over 3013 NHS practices, eConsult gives millions of patients access to their own GP online.

 eConsult is easy for patients and practices

-eConsult lets you consult with your NHS GP online by completing a quick form that is sent and reviewed by the practice.
+eConsult lets you consult with your GP online by completing a quick form that is sent and reviewed by the practice.
 You can also be directed to patient self-help, pharmacy advice and local self-referral services.